 Evaluate your product’s strengths and capitalize on them.
 If you have a popular niche product people go out of their way to find, consider making it more available.
 If products are only for sale through your website, your customers would probably love to see them in their local stores.
 If your product is only available at select locations, expanding to new stores will naturally grow your customer base.

-Your customers are on social media to connect with people.
-Use your social media platforms to strengthen your connections, rather than promote your product.
+Your customers use social media to connect with people.
+Use your social media platforms to strengthen your connections rather than promote your product.
 Spark conversations with your patrons and ask them for feedback.
-Developing new products based on their suggestions will show you value your customers’ opinions.
-It will also yield a product real people want to buy.
+Developing new products based on their suggestions will show you value your customers’ opinions and yield a product real people want to buy.

 After taking the time to build customer relationships, drive your efforts home with POP communications.
 In-store displays let you reach your patrons in the retail setting when they’re ready to buy.
 These displays build on your existing relationships by making your product more prominent in the store.
 As they draw your customers’ eyes in, they act as the final reminder needed to trigger a sale.
 The right display can also introduce your product to new consumers, setting the grounds for a new relationship right in the store.

 A toy company might adopt a mission related to inspiring young minds and innovating new ways to have fun.
-They can reflect that mission in their retail messaging with creative, interactive product displays.
-They might entice kids with bright colors and relatable, kid-friendly graphics.
+It can reflect that mission in its retail messaging with creative, interactive product displays.
+These visuals might entice kids with bright colors and relatable, kid-friendly graphics.

 Stemming from your mission is your brand culture.
 Everything from your company story to your marketing cultivates a culture around your products and employees.
 When your organizational culture matches your brand, your employees will support and engage with it.
 They’ll live and breathe the messaging you want to convey to customers.
 Your corporate culture will ultimately strengthen your product’s brand positioning in the marketplace.
-Over three years, 58% of purpose-oriented workplaces saw 10% growth.
-Only 42% of companies without a clearly defined purpose achieved a similar increase.
+In fact, purpose-driven brands have been shown to grow three times faster than their competitors and experience higher market share gains.

 Consider how many tech companies are known for their cultures alongside their products.
-Some employees go on luxurious corporate retreats, and others combine work and play with elaborate on-site office amenities.
+Some employees go on luxurious corporate retreats.
+Others combine work and play with elaborate on-site office amenities.
 The cut-above experience these businesses provide employees reflects the superior user experience they infuse into their products.
 Employees and customers alike benefit from a strong workplace culture because it builds stronger products and branding.

 You can build your brand into your company culture, too.
 It all depends on the value proposition you offer your customers through your brand identity.
-A sports drink company focusing on product performance can show that in their culture by celebrating achievement, excellence and consistency among their staff.
-A company positioning their new tech product as a category disruptor might encourage its team to take risks and engage in friendly competition.
+A sports drink company focusing on product performance can show that in its culture by celebrating achievement, excellence and consistency among its staff.
+A company positioning its new tech product as a category disruptor might encourage its team to take risks and engage in friendly competition.

 Packaging is one of the most effective ways to make your product stand out on store shelves.
-Here are some tips on how to get the most from your product packaging.
+Here are some tips to get the most from your product packaging.

 Use Simple Designs

 In a busy retail market, it’s tempting to design packaging in the hopes that it will be louder and more attention-grabbing than your competitors.
 In some respects, this strategy could work.
 However, you must be careful not to let bright colors distract from the product itself.
-Intricate designs are hard to make sense of and could make customers’ eyes gloss over rather than grab their attention.
+Overly intricate designs are hard to decipher and could make customers’ eyes gloss over rather than grab their attention.
 A simple design is striking and appealing.
 The best packaging designs highlight the product rather than speak over it.

 Simple design means every color and line of text has meaning and contributes to a shopper’s understanding of the product.
 We recommend using fewer colors, readable fonts and minimalist graphics.
 When all the design elements play off each other and contribute to a cohesive package, the messaging jumps off the shelves.
 Customers instantly see your product and the needs it solves.